transtats/transtats/README.md

 ## Transtats

-Transtats is a simple application helpful in..
+Transtats helps making packages ship-ready with translation completeness.

+Use Cases
  - Tracking translation progress across packages for downstream releases with respect to current development.
- - Finding translation gaps in packages and languages by syncing with source repositories, translation platforms and build systems.
+ - Finding translation gaps by syncing with source repositories, translation platforms and build systems.
  - Estimates translation update volume at an early stage of a release cycle.

 To learn more about using Transtats, please point your browser to [Transtats docs site](http://docs.transtats.org).